 31 March 2020 £'000 31 March 2019 £'000

-Less than three months 2,673 4,294
+2,673 4,294

-Three to six months 373 799
+373 799

-Six months to one year 1,944 1,007
+1,944 1,007

-More than one year 2,767 1,830
+2,767 1,830

-Total 7,757 7,930
+7,757 7,930

+£'000 2,673 373 1,944 2,767

 (ii) Liquidity Risk

 The Council has access to borrowings from the money markets to cover day to day cashflow needs, as well as borrowing from the Public Works Loans Board or money markets for longer term funding requirements.
 As a result there is no significant risk that the Council will be unable to raise finance to meet its commitments under financial instruments.
 The Council manages its portfolio in conjunction with interest rate forecasts to reduce the risk of a large proportion of its borrowing maturing at a time of higher interest rates, and so reduce the financial impact of re-financing at an unfavourable time.
 In addition, the monitoring of interest rate movements for the identification of debt rescheduling opportunities to amend the maturity profile, as well as achieving savings in interest charges, is undertaken on a continuous basis to further mitigate any refinancing risks.